Bayonetta (video game): Critical reception

 The gameplay received general praise from critics.
 Matt Leone of 1UP.com said of the pre-release version of the game's PS3 port that when he discovered he could "hold down the final button in the string to continuously fire gunshots" he observed that it looked "incredibly cool when you kick someone and then keep your leg pointed at their face".
 Edge awarded the game a score of 10 out of 10, praising the game's combat system for both having depth and being able to be learnt easily.
 Edge singled out the upgrade from Normal to Hard difficulties as the point where the game transitions from "the great to the legendary", concluding that it was "difficult to recall another third-person actioner" that felt "so worth mastering".
 GamesRadar's Nathan Irvine also said that the game nailed "the epic scale of everything" that unfolded in front of the player and "manner in which it's delivered", believed it was better than God of War Collection, Devil May Cry 4, and Ninja Gaiden Sigma 2, and praised its "superb action" and humor.
 However, he said the only time its plot made sense was "right at the end", and complained about some of the game's "insanely frustrating" Quick Time Events (QTEs).
 Staff at GameSpot UK labelled the "Witch Time" mechanic a "cool move" and one of the two boss battles they fought were "pretty intense", and said that it was "easy to see the similarities" between the game and Devil May Cry.
 They also opined that "rampant violence and sexism" was common in the game.
-One comment in regards to the third person perspective was from IGN UK's Martin Robinson, who said that it was not "Devil May Cry, Ninja Gaiden or God of War" that served as the game's best point of reference but rather "Super Mario Galaxy" - he commented on how Bayonetta, like Galaxy, "loves to tinker with the player's sense of perspective".
+One comment in regards to the third person perspective was from IGN UKs Martin Robinson, who said that it was not "Devil May Cry, Ninja Gaiden or God of War" that served as the game's best point of reference but rather "Super Mario Galaxy" - he commented on how Bayonetta, like Galaxy, "loves to tinker with the player's sense of perspective".
 Daniel Feit found the game's commands easy to learn and perform, but criticized the camera for focusing "on her and the wall" instead of "the enemies cornering her" and felt that some of her "Wicked Weave" attacks could "also obscure the action".
 Clements labelled its voice work "a bit campy but still extremely enjoyable", but said the game's plot was "all over the place" and was not as well told as "game stories like Mass Effect and Uncharted".
 However, Gamearena felt that the gameplay would not appeal to many, commenting that Devil May Cry was seen by many to be "too campy and over-the-top" and Bayonetta made it look "monochrome".